n06Ar/MySite/README.md

 ## What is this?

-The repository is N06's Web site.
+The repository is N06's Website.
-This web site have N06' profile and article.
+This website has N06' profile and article.

 ## What does NaoNao mean ?